kbengine/kbengine/README.md

 ##What is KBEngine?

-An open source mmog server engine, Using a simple protocol will be able to make the client and server interaction, The plugins can easily use KBEngine and (unity3d, ogre, cocos2d, html5, etc.) Technologies combine to form a complete client.
+An open source mmog server engine, Using a simple protocol will be able to make the client and server interaction, To use the KBEngine plugin quick combine with (unity3d, ogre, cocos2d, html5, etc..) to form a complete client.

 Engine framework written using c + +, Game logic layer using Python, developers do not need to re-implement some common server-side technology,